0n0w1c/Ore-ganizer/readme.md

 Take control of your resources!

-Introduces new versions of the pumpjack, electric and big mining drills, which spawn the selected resource when placed.
+Introduces new versions of the pumpjack, and mining drills, which spawn the selected resource when placed.

 Click the shortcut to open the resource selector and pick the resource.
 Then place a resource drill, pumpjack or blueprint as usual.